 There are more National Parks in Iceland than you can count on one hand, depending on the length of your vacation, visit any one of these parks - Lakagigar and Laki, Landmannalaugar - Nature Reserve, Lónsöræfi, Öræfajökull Glacier, Skaftafell, Thingvellir National Park, and Vatnajökull National Park - and experience the wonders of Iceland.

-The Kerlingarfjöll Mountains are one of the largest geothermal areas in all of Europe, these mountains are full of small steaming hot springs, mud pools and water fountains, and considered a true a hikers’ paradise.
+The Kerlingarfjöll Mountains are one of the largest geothermal areas in all of Europe, these mountains are full of small steaming hot springs, mud pools and water fountains, and are considered a true hikers’ paradise.

 Iceland’s cultural heritage is also something travelers must explore.
-In the south of Iceland, there are many exhibits and museums that showcase the history, geography, geology of the country as well as its art, music and dance.
+In the south of Iceland, there are many exhibits and museums that showcase the history, geography, and geology of the country as well as its art, music, and dance.
 If you are curious about Iceland’s Viking history, then take some time to visit the National and Saga museums in Reykjavik, the Capital of the country situated in the North.
 Don’t miss out on a visit to the Hallgrimskirkja church and rotating Perlan glass dome restaurant, although Muslim travelers will have to dine on seafood and vegetarian dishes.

 In addition to sightseeing, Iceland is also a paradise for those Muslim travelers looking for an adventurous and extreme experience holiday.
-With its volcanoes, mountains, rivers, lakes, glaciers and untamed landscapes, Iceland is an ideal place for all kinds of adventure sports and fun activities including:
+With its volcanoes, mountains, rivers, lakes, glaciers, and untamed landscapes, Iceland is an ideal place for all kinds of adventure sports and fun activities including:

 All in all, remember that the amazing top activities in Iceland will require travelers to be willing to walk, climb and hike.
 The magnificent must-see sights and attractions in Iceland require visitors to be responsible and opt for hiring experienced guides.
 And don’t forget your warm clothes as summer can also be cold in Iceland, especially if visiting the Highlands!